5 Tips for Dealing with Difficult Board Members

 1. Confront the issue head on.... and in person.
 Whether your board member does not perform his or her assigned roles, has a bad attitude or has done something to cast a pallor over your organization, don't wait to discuss it with him or her.
 As soon as you witness or become aware of the issue, contact the person and have a frank discussion about the issue.
 More on how to have that difficult discussion below.
 But, – and this is key – have the discussion in person.
 The worst thing you can do is send an email with a list of offenses and start an email war.
 Think about the board member.
 If you sat in the board member’s seat, wouldn't you like the courtesy of an in-person conversation?
 It gives you the best chance to have an open, honest dialogue.

-2. In your conversation, focus on the organization not the person.
+2. Focus on the organization not the person.
 Ask yourself what will allow you to best meet your organization's mission and ask your board member to do the same.
 Even if you've become friends with your difficult board member (or started as friends), confronting a poor behavior becomes a business decision so focus the discussion on the business part of your relationship.
 You need them to change a behavior not because they are a bad person, but because doing so will better serve the organization and your clients.

 "Last week, when you cancelled our meeting at the last minute, I felt like you no longer care about this organization."